 The class email addresses will no longer be 'live' after Friday 17th July.
 They will be reinstated if the school is asked to close again.
+Should you need to contact your child's teacher, please go through the school office.
 No work will be set on the school website whilst schools are open as the expectation is that all children are back in school.
 If schools are instructed to close in the future, we will inform you of how to access learning set at home.
 We are in the process of exploring Google Classrooms for use of pre-recorded video lessons and will write to you again with further details of this, if necessary.